Namrata-57/TuteDude-MERN-Assignment-1/README.md

 ## 📌 Project Objective

 This project aims to showcase a single-page website for an online learning platform using basic HTML elements.
-It includes semantic structuring, media embedding, forms, tables, and proper layout.
+It includes semantic structuring, media embedding, forms, tables.

 ## 🌐 Features Included